Timeless Nutrition Tips...

-Many people today are confused by the host of nutritional terms used to describe different foods.
+Many people today are confused by the host of nutritional, juicy terms used to describe different foods.
 The Florida Department of Citrus wants you to know exactly what these terms mean when referring to fresh citrus fruit juices.
-Keep this handy glossary for future reference.
+Keep this handy glossary of juicy terms for future reference.

-How to Read Between the Lines on the Juice Label
+How to Read Between the Lines of the Juicy Terms

 "Juicy" phrases on juice beverage labels, such as "all-natural juice cocktail" or "tropical citrus punch," make it difficult to know what you're buying.
 Beginning in 1993, manufacturers will be required to list the percent of juice content on the information panel of juices and diluted juice beverages to comply with the Federal Nutrition Labeling and Education Act.